BurdaMagazinOrg/module-ad_entity/README.md

 For taxonomy terms, you can use tree aggregation or tree override as well.

-## Advertising contexts and iframes
+## Appliance modes for Advertising contexts

+When choosing the proper field formatter for delivering the Advertising context, you may additionally choose between <em>frontend appliance</em>
+and <em>backend appliance</em> mode.
+Frontend appliance mode will use Javascript to apply the delivered context, whereas backend appliance mode will do this job on the server-side.

+For regular HTML ads, it's recommended to use the frontend appliance mode.
-If you want to apply Advertising contexts on iframes, you'll need to use the backend appliance mode on your field formatters.
+If you want to apply Advertising contexts on iframes or feeds, you'll need to use the backend appliance mode on your field formatters.

-Enabling backend appliance mode means that the context will be collected as
-<em>backend context data</em>, and this data will be applied on the server-side.
+<strong>Tip:</strong> Collected context data on the server-side
+(<em>"backend context data"</em>) will be cleared anytime an entity is rendered, which delivers its own Advertising context.
+The clearance happens in the hook implementation <code>ad_entity_entity_view()</code>.
+In case you want to define backend context data which should be applied globally, you might want to accomplish this with an implementation of hook_entity_view_alter().

 ## Javascript Events